belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 Threat Modeling 01:00
 --------

-TO SPLIT
 `DPL` Indeed.
-Security is continuous process, touch any and all level, needs to have a global vision but I wondered should we deal with such a large scope ?
+Security is continuous process, touch any and all level, needs to have a global vision
-I seeked for help.
-I've been told to look into an interesting. methodology pushed from M$ and OWASP.

-It's called "Threat Modeling".

-it's supposed to be really helpful.
+`RPE` How to deal with such a large scope?

+`DPL` There is solutions for that, one of them being Threat Modelling from M$ and OWASP.

 `RPE` Ok, it sounds nice to have on a resume.
 And probably cool to brag during interview, or with people over a beer, but is it more than just some usual BS ?
 What does it do for you ?

 `DPL` Well, it gaves you a framework or rather an inventory of a sort to think about the security of your app.
 As you said, it is daunting task, so you need to isolate, pick a small a small enoug sub-systems, within your overall solution.
 For the threat model to remain manageable, that is feasible within a projcet iteration sprint, and to be readable, understood by all.
 YYYY

 `RPE` OK, I'm on board now.
 Let's say how to use this Threat modeling.

 Identify the threats: STRIDE